-2.51 Where a covered person, or any partner in the firm, becomes aware that a person closely associated with them, or a close family member, is employed by an entity relevant to the engagement and that person is in a position to exercise influence on the accounting records or financial

-- (a) in the case of a person closely associated with them being employed by the entity in such a position, be excluded from any role in which they would be a covered person; or - (b) in the case of a close family member of a covered person or any close family member of any partner in the firm, report the matter to the engagement partner to take appropriate action.
+- 2.51 Where a covered person, or any partner in the firm, becomes aware that a person closely associated with them, or a close family member, is employed by an entity relevant to the engagement and that person is in a position to exercise influence on the accounting records or financial statements or other subject matter information or subject matter of such an engagement, that covered person or that partner shall either: - (a) in the case of a person closely associated with them being employed by the entity in such a position, be excluded from any role in which they would be a covered person; or - (b) in the case of a close family member of a covered person or any close family member of any partner in the firm, report the matter to the engagement partner to take appropriate action.
 If it is a close family member of the engagement partner or if the engagement partner is in doubt as to the action to be taken, the engagement partner shall resolve the matter in consultation with the Ethics Partner/Function.